Aversa: Transportation

 Aversa railway station is a major station on the Rome–Formia–Naples railway.
-Most of the traffic is operated by Trenitalia, although some trains run under the aegis of MetroCampania NordEst (successor to the former Ferrovia Alifana).
+Most of the traffic is operated by Trenitalia, although some trains run under the aegis of Italo Nuovo Trasporto Viaggiatori and EAV.
 Aversa is served by a suburban train, on the Naples–Aversa railway, that connects its stations (Aversa Centro and Aversa Ippodromo) with Piscinola, northern Naples, on the Line 1 of Naples Metro.

 The nearest airport is that of Napoli-Capodichino, 10 km away.

 Aversa is connected to the A1 Motorway by the SP 335-VI Provincial Road (former SS 265 State Road) and the SS 7 bis.
 Public bus transport is responsibility of the CTP (Compagnia Trasporti Pubblici Napoli), which serves Aversa with several motorbus routes and one trolleybus route.

 Sport

 The local football club is the Aversa Normanna, founded in 1925, and its home ground is the Augusto Bisceglia Stadium.